Am I Mediocre? The Truth Most People Don’t Want to Face

 Motivation might say:

-So without changes to systems—your habits, environment, and routines—motivation tends to fade, no matter how strong it feels at the start.
+So without making changes to your systems—your habits, environment, and routines—motivation tends to fade, no matter how strong it feels in the beginning.

 book tip